sacooper/Faction/API.md

 ### Sending Response to a Faction
 #### /api/factions/respond
-- JSON object {fact}
+- JSON object {factionId, userResponse}
-    - Considered true if fact set to "true", false otherwise
+    - factionId is the faction id you are responding to
+    - userResponse is a string containing "true" or "false" as a string
 - Success: 200 OK
-    - **Do we need request body here?**
+    - Body contains {isRight}, which is a boolean containing whether the user's answer was correct
 - Error: 403 forbidden - user not logged in

 ## User info flow and update control